Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Bayesian quantile trend filtering

 Recently, \cite{brantley2020baseline} proposed quantile trend filtering, defined as the optimization problem

 where $\lambda>0$ is a tuning constant and $\rho_p(\cdot)$ is a check loss function given by

-To solve the problem \eqref{QTF}, \cite{brantley2020baseline} proposed a parallelizable alternating direction method of multipliers (ADMM) algorithm, and they also proposed the selection of smoothing parameter $\lambda$ using a modified criterion based on the extended Bayesian information criterion.
+To solve the problem \eqref{QTF}, \cite{brantley2020baseline} proposed a parallelizable alternating direction method of multipliers (ADMM) algorithm, and also proposed the selection of smoothing parameters $\lambda$ using a modified criterion based on the extended Bayesian information criterion.